 Location: North River Road

-Stark Park is built around the original Stark Burial Plot, on land that was once part of the Stark family farm.
-This is the resting place of John Stark, his wife, and a few of their children – one can still visit the headstones today.
-In 1896, this plot of land was expanded to 30 acres and became a neighborhood park and a historic treasure.
-The “Friends of Stark Park” nonprofit organization is responsible for maintaining the park.
+Stark Park is built on land once part of the Stark family farm and the final resting place of John Stark, his wife, and several of their children – one can still visit the headstones today.
+In 1896, the plot of land was expanded to 30 acres and became a neighborhood park and a historic treasure.
 In addition to the burial plot, there is a large equestrian statue of the General (dedicated in 1948) and several models of cannons and cannonballs.
-Recently, the gazebo-style Hecker-Hastings Bandstand was built in 2009, a place where local bands perform concerts year-round (see http://www.starkpark.com for a schedule of performances).
-Stark Park also pays tribute to a present-day New Hampshire hero with a memorial bench in memory of Officer Michael L Briggs.
+A gazebo-style Hecker-Hastings Bandstand was built in 2009, where local bands perform concerts year-round, and the public may rent for private events.